When my extended family gets together for a dinner, everyone participates by bringing a dish.

 Spray an 8x8" baking dish with vegetable spray.
 Spoon 2-3 tablespoons of the béchamel (milk mixture) into the bottom of the dish.

 Sprinkle lightly with onions.
 Arrange potatoes in the bottom of the dish, overlapping as you go.
 Sprinkle with 1/3 of the onions.
 Pour 1/4 of the béchamel evenly over the potatoes.
 Continue layering in the same manner: Potatoes, onions, béchamel; potatoes, onions, béchamel.
 Finish with a layer of potatoes, topped by the last bit of béchamel.
+Dice the last teaspoon of butter and dot over the top of the casserole.

 Place baking dish onto a rimmed baking sheet.
 Spray a piece of tin foil on one side with vegetable spray.
 Tent the foil over the potatoes and place into the hot oven.
 Set timer for 45 minutes.